Strawberries & Cream Cupcakes with Lemon Zest ButtercreamOriginally published on April, 22nd 2019. Last updated on March 30th, 2022 Skip to Recipe

 - Brush or spray cupcake liners with oil or butter.

-- Use an ice cream scoop to add the batter into muffin pans.
+- Use an ice cream scoop to add the batter to muffin pans.

 - Bake for 13-15 minutes.